-NTIC considers its joint venture in Germany (EXCOR) to be individually significant to NTIC's consolidated assets and income, and therefore, provides certain additional information regarding EXCOR in the notes to NTIC's consolidated financial statements and in certain sections of this report.
-Of the total equity in income from joint ventures of \$7,527,383 during fiscal 2018, NTIC had equity in income from joint ventures of \$5,549,765 attributable to EXCOR.
-Of the total fee income for services provided to joint ventures of \$6,142,139 during fiscal 2018, fees of \$900,316 was attributable to EXCOR.
-Accordingly, if sales of NTIC's products and services by this joint venture were to decline significantly or if NTIC's relationships with this joint venture were to deteriorate significantly such that it terminated or were not motivated to sell NTIC's products and services, NTIC's operating results likely would be adversely affected.
+NTIC considers its joint venture in Germany (EXCOR) to be individually significant to NTIC's consolidated assets and income and, therefore, provides certain additional information regarding EXCOR in the notes to NTIC's consolidated financial statements and in certain sections of this report, in addition to a few other entities for fiscal 2020.
+Of the total equity in income from joint ventures of \$4,270,327 during fiscal 2020, NTIC had equity in income from joint ventures of \$4,612,885 during fiscal 2020, fees of \$843,752 were attributable to EXCOR.
+Accordingly, if sales of NTIC's products and services by this joint venture were to decline significantly or if NTIC's relationships with this joint venture were to deteriorate significantly such that the joint venture terminated or was not motivated to sell NTIC's products and services, NTIC's operating results likely would be adversely affected.
+While this is also true with respect to the other joint venture entities of which additional information is provided in NTIC's consolidated financial statements and in certain other sections of this report, the significance is not as great as with EXCOR.

-NTIC's international business, which is conducted primarily through its subsidiaries and joint ventures, requires management attention and financial resources and exposes NTIC to difficulties and risks presented by international economic, political, legal, accounting and business factors.

-NTIC sells products and services directly, through its wholly-owned and majority-owned subsidiaries, and indirectly via a network of joint ventures, independent distributors, manufacturer's sales representatives and agents in over 60 countries, including countries in North America, South America, Europe, Asia and the Middle East.
+NTIC's international business, which is conducted primarily through its subsidiaries and joint ventures, requires management attention and financial resources and exposes NTIC to difficulties and risks presented by international economic, political, legal, accounting, and business factors.
+NTIC sells products and services directly, through its wholly-owned and majority-owned subsidiaries, and indirectly, via a network of joint ventures, independent distributors, manufacturer's sales representatives, and agents in over 60 countries, including countries in North America, South America, Europe, Asia, and the Middle East.
 One of NTIC's strategic objectives is the continued expansion of its international operations.
 The expansion of NTIC's existing international operations and entry into additional international markets requires management attention and financial resources.

-The sale and shipping of products and services across international borders subjects NTIC to extensive U.S. and foreign governmental trade regulations.
+The sale and shipping of products and services across international borders subjects NTIC to extensive and complicated U.S. and foreign governmental trade regulations.
 Compliance with such regulations is costly and exposes NTIC to penalties for non-compliance.
-Other laws and regulations that can significantly impact NTIC include various anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, laws restricting business with suspected terrorists and anti-boycott laws.
-Any failure to comply with applicable legal and regulatory obligations could impact NTIC in a variety of ways that include, but are not limited to, significant criminal, civil and administrative penalties, including imprisonment of individuals, fines and penalties, denial of export privileges, seizure of shipments and restrictions on certain business activities.
+Other laws and regulations that can significantly impact NTIC include various anti-bribery laws, including the U.S. Foreign Corrupt Practices Act, laws restricting business with suspected terrorists, and anti-boycott laws.
+Any failure to comply with applicable legal and regulatory obligations could impact NTIC in a variety of ways that include, but are not limited to, significant criminal, civil, and administrative penalties, including imprisonment of individuals, fines and penalties, denial of export privileges, seizure of shipments, and restrictions on certain business activities.
 Also, the failure to comply with applicable legal and regulatory obligations could result in the disruption of NTIC's shipping and sales activities.